Oregon travel photo inspiration

 20. The International Rose Test Garden in Portland

 Portland is a city of roses.
-The variety and vastness of the rose garden is unlike any other I have seen.
+The variety and vastness of the rose garden are unlike any other I have seen.
 Go smell the roses or just stroll through the garden at the International Rose Test Garden in Portland.

 The International Rose Test Garden in Portland, Oregon